MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 There are some unique date fields, for example:<br>

 <ol>
-16a. <b>Date sent.</b> This only occures in email.
+16a. <b>Date sent.</b> This only occurs in email.
 If you sort by Date sent, most activities will not contain a Date Sent and therefore will be grouped together without any ordering.<br>

 16b. **Sort date.**  You cannot create a custom date field.
 If you create one, it will not display, so in answer to this, **Sort date** was created.
 It does not have a value and therefore allows you to choose your own.
 Is empty by default.
 </ol>